Skip to main content

 Scenario 1️⃣: You want to see if your business was profitable last quarter

-Scenario 2️⃣: You're preparing for tax season and need to understand your deductible expenses
+Scenario 2️⃣: You’re preparing for tax season and need to understand deductible expenses

-💬 Tip: Your P&L might show profit even when your bank account is low (clients haven't paid yet) or show loss when you have cash (you prepaid expenses).
-This is normal!
+💬 Tip: Your P&L might show profit even when your bank account is low (clients haven’t paid yet), or show a loss when you still have cash (you prepaid expenses).
+That’s normal!

 How to Use Each Method